Skip to main content

 Now that you have enough keywords, your goal is to build a list of these accounts and find the right point of contact.
 It just so happens that Sales Navigator allows you to do just that.

-To learn more about how to build a list of account and turn them into Leads, read our guide about mastering account-based targeting using Sales Navigator
+To learn more about how to build a list of accounts and turn them into Leads, read our guide about mastering account-based targeting using Sales Navigator

 How can I use them to better target leads within Sales Navigator?

-We’ve seen how we can use keywords to find the right accounts, but they work great to brainstorm on finding the right contacts too.
+We’ve seen how we can use keywords to find the right accounts, but they work great for brainstorming on finding the right contacts too.

-You have to pay attention to one thing though: using boolean as keywords into Lead keywords search will look for matching results within the entire profile.
-This will include not only the current experience and its description, but also past experiences and/or school.
+You have to pay attention to one thing though: using boolean as keywords in Lead keywords search will look for matching results within the entire profile.
+This will include not only the current experience and its description but also past experiences and/or school.

 Use it with caution as this may return irrelevant leads.